183rd Rifle Division: Battle of Kursk

 Battle of Kursk.
 Note position of 69th Army.

 During this lull in the fighting the division was substantially rebuilt.
 On June 30 the 285th Rifle Regiment reported a strength of 1,748 personnel, armed with 878 rifles and carbines, 41 PPSh-41 submachine guns, 43 light machine guns, 17 heavy machine guns, eight 50mm mortars, 23 82mm mortars, five 120mm mortars, six 45mm antitank guns, four 76mm antitank guns, and 54 antitank rifles.

 As an indication of the many casualties the 183rd had suffered, by the beginning of July there was no notable number of Latvians remaining.
 The personnel were noted as being 60 percent Turkmen, 15 percent Russians, and 25 percent of various other nationalities.
 At about this time the division was grouped into the 48th Rifle Corps with the 305th and 107th Rifle Divisions.
 69th Army constituted the Front reserve and so was in second echelon on a sector from Olkhovatka to Yefremovka, with its headquarters at Korocha.
 Even in rear echelon, where it was intended to backstop the boundary between 6th and 7th Guards Armies, Kryuchyonkin had directed his troops to construct extensive fortifications.
 This included seven antitank strongpoints in the 183rd's sector alone, each containing six to twelve antitank guns with wide fields of fire, plus roughly the same number of antitank riflemen and a platoon of submachine gunners.

 The German offensive against the Kursk salient began on July 5.
 4th Panzer Army made some progress against 6th Guards Army in its initial attack and at 1940 hours the Front commander, N. F. Vatutin, now an army general, ordered the 93rd Guards Rifle Division to move to the Prokhorovka area behind the 183rd, further backstopping the boundary.
 During July 6 the 51st Guards Rifle Division was savaged by the II SS Panzer Corps, losing over half its strength by the following day.
 2nd SS Panzer Division Das Reich had penetrated the forward defenses and was moving in the direction of Prokhorovka.
-The 285th Rifle Regiment was defending in positions around the Komsomolets State Farm and Teterevino, about 9km southwest of the town.
+The 285th Rifle Regiment was defending in positions around the Komsomolets State Farm and Teterevino, about 9 km southwest of the town.
 A report filed by the regiment two days later stated in part: